2009 Ride: No. 13 Germain Racing Toyota

 2009 Crew Chiefs: Mike Hillman (Feb. – May), Peter Sospenzo (Jun. – Aug.), “Bootie” Barker (Sep. – Nov.)

-High Point: While continuing to struggle on ovals, the Italian road racing specialist had his best runs exactly where you’d expect — on Sprint Cup’s two road courses.
-Settling in with a solid 12th place finish out in the wine country of northern California, his run at Infineon this June became merely a preview of what Mad Max could do when allowed to turn both left and right.
-At Watkins Glen in August, the GEICO Toyota was a true contender, using solid strategy to work towards the front as Papis charged to an eighth place finish — his first and only top 10 on the Cup circuit to date.
+High Point: While continuing to struggle on ovals, the Italian road-racing specialist had his best runs exactly where you’d expect – on Sprint Cup’s two road courses.
+Settling in with a solid 12th-place finish out in the wine country of northern California, his run at Infineon this June became merely a preview of what Mad Max could do when allowed to turn both left and right.
+At Watkins Glen in August, the GEICO Toyota was a true contender, using solid strategy to work towards the front as Max Papis charged to an eighth-place finish – his first and only top 10 on the Cup circuit to date.

-Summary: Running with a team new to the Cup level, everyone understood Max Papis’ longshot rookie bid would struggle to get off the ground this season.
+Summary: Running with a team new to the Cup level, everyone understood Papis’s long-shot rookie bid would struggle to get off the ground this season.
 Running just 21 races, the part-time No. 13 car formed a technical alliance with Michael Waltrip Racing but struggled to find its footing from the start, as Germain Racing possessed neither the resources nor the reference notes to get competitive in Cup right away.
-Add in Papis’ inexperience on oval tracks, and you get this troubling stat: 11 starts without a top 30 finish on oval tracks less than 2.5 miles in length.
+Add in Papis’s inexperience on oval tracks, and you get this troubling stat: 11 starts without a top-30 finish on oval tracks less than 2.5 miles in length.
 That left Papis a distant third in the rookie race, hardly a blip on the radar screen while fellow freshmen Scott Speed and Joey Logano spent the year running circles around him.
-Overall, he proved the latest example in a long list of open-wheelers who’ve struggled to transition to stock cars instantaneously before moving up to the sport’s top level full-time — especially when faced with as little experience as Papis’ 11 combined career starts in Cup, Nationwide, and Trucks.
+Overall, he proved the latest example in a long list of open-wheelers who’ve struggled to transition to stock cars instantaneously before moving up to the sport’s top level full-time – especially when faced with as little experience as Papis’s 11 combined career starts in Cup, Nationwide and Trucks.

 But all the technical fixes in the world can’t replace the need for pure driving talent.
-Rusty Wallace has said it takes an average of three years for open-wheelers to fully adjust to their new surroundings, so with that in mind — along with the limitations of a single-car team — just spending the year locked in the top 35 would be a major accomplishment.
-And a top 5 finish anywhere, even a road course, would have to be considered a major miracle.
+Rusty Wallace has said it takes an average of three years for open-wheelers to fully adjust to their new surroundings, so with that in mind – along with the limitations of a single-car team – just spending the year locked in the Top 35 would be a major accomplishment.
+And a top-five finish anywhere, even a road course, would have to be considered a major miracle.